Frequently asked questions about the UNMC Medical Nutrition program

 Q. What prerequisite courses do I need?

-A. The Didactic Program in Dietetics (DPD) requirements fulfill the specific course requirements.
-Your DPD program director can provide you with the list of required courses to fulfill the program requirements.
-You may not have completed all courses at the time you apply but if you are accepted to the UNMC Master of Medical Nutrition program, they must all be completed before you begin the program.
+A. The UNMC Medical Nutrition program has specific course requirements.
+You can find that full list on the Admission to the Program page.
+You may not have completed all courses at the time you submit your application, but if you are accepted to the UNMC Medical Nutrition program, they must all be completed before you begin the program.

 Q. Do I need a B.S. to apply?

 A. You do need a bachelor’s degree.
 It can be a Bachelor of Science or a Bachelor of Arts.
-Either is acceptable as long as you have completed or are completing the DPD program requirements.
+Either is acceptable.

 Q. Do you interview?